Northwich: Geography

-Northwich is situated in the Cheshire Plain at co-ordinates h (53.255, −2.522).
+Northwich is situated in the Cheshire Plain (Note: Location at co-ordinates: (53.255, −2.522)).
 The town lies between 15 and 35 m above mean sea level.
-The town is surrounded by the following civil parishes, starting due north and proceeding in a clockwise direction: Anderton with Marbury, Marston, Wincham, Lostock Gralam, Rudheath, Davenham, Hartford, Weaverham and Barnton.
+It is surrounded by the following civil parishes, starting due north and proceeding in a clockwise direction: Anderton with Marbury, Marston, Wincham, Lostock Gralam, Rudheath, Davenham, Hartford, Weaverham and Barnton.

-Two rivers meet in the town centre: the rivers Weaver and Dane.
-The town is surrounded by undulating pasture.
+Two rivers meet in the town centre: the Weaver and the Dane; the town is surrounded by undulating pasture.
 Subsidence and the collapse of underground saltworks has created flashes and there are also local meres; for example, to the north is Budworth Mere and to the north-east is Pick Mere.